gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 You can enable or disable sentinel support at any time in new or existing installations.
-From the GitLab application perspective, all it requires is the correct credentials for the master Redis and for a few Sentinel nodes.
+From the GitLab application perspective, all it requires is the correct credentials for the master Redis and for all Sentinel nodes.

 It doesn't require a list of all Sentinel nodes, as in case of a failure, the application will need to query only one of them.